metal-gogo/habits/README.md

 ### Exceptions

+There is a few exceptions for using the **bridge pattern**:

+- `react`
+- `prop-types`
+- `@testing-library/react`

-There is a couple of exceptions for using the **bridge pattern**: `react`, and `prop-types`.
-After all, we are making a **React** project.
-If the API of these libraries changes, then we should update our codebase accordingly.
+After all, we are making a **React** project, and these are the core libraries that we are using.
+If the API of these dependencies changes, then we should update our codebase accordingly.

+### Important abstractions

+Some abstractions are really important and we would have it's own directory inside `src`:

+- `router`

-### Important clarification
+### Notable clarification

-It's important to note that we refer to dependencies to everything that imposes an API foreign to our codebase logic.
+It's relevant to note that we refer to dependencies to everything that imposes an API foreign to our codebase logic.

 This will provide us with the flexibility to work with a specific dependency without compromising our implementation to that.